 66. There is a safe in each stateroom.
 The safe is big enough to fit a 15-inch laptop.
-Make sure to lock up your valuables just in case.
+Make sure to lock up your valuables each day just in case.
 I've never had an issue but it's better to be safe than sorry.

 68. You can track the course your cruise ship is taking on the TV in your stateroom, we really liked seeing how fast we were moving, the weather, and learning cool facts about the ship.

-69. There are wave phones in your stateroom for you to use to talk to each other while on the cruise.
+69. There are wave phones in your stateroom for you to use to talk to each other while on the cruise if you like.
 Just don't get them wet!

-73. Soda, coffee, and water are all free on a Disney cruise!
+73. Unlike most cruise lines, soda, coffee, and water are all free on a Disney cruise!

 74. You can tip in cash on the cruise but everything you purchase will be charged directly to your KTTWC and that is connected to your Disney cruise onboard account.

 75. Your name, MDR dining rotation schedule, room number, and table number will be listed on your KTTWC (key to the world card).

 76. You can call ahead and request your MDR dinner rotation but it's not guaranteed.
-This only matters if you have a favorite MDR restaurant because you will go to one MDR restaurant three times and twice to the other two MDR restaurants.
-You might want to request your favorite MDR restaurant be in your rotation three times.
+This only matters if you have a favorite MDR restaurant because you will go to one MDR restaurant three times and twice to the other two MDR restaurants (on a 7-night cruise).

 78. You can order as much food as you want at each restaurant.
 If you can't decide between two desserts, you can order both!
 Just try not to waste food, please.

 79. On Animation Night at Animator’s Palate, you will get your drawing back after the magical animation show and they will be stamped with the official animator seal!
 It's a pretty cool free souvenir!